Graphite: Other properties

 The acoustic and thermal properties of graphite are highly anisotropic, since phonons propagate quickly along the tightly bound planes, but are slower to travel from one plane to another.
 Graphite's high thermal stability and electrical and thermal conductivity facilitate its widespread use as electrodes and refractories in high temperature material processing applications.
 However, in oxygen-containing atmospheres graphite readily oxidizes to form carbon dioxide at temperatures of 700 °C and above.

 Graphite is an electrical conductor, hence useful in such applications as arc lamp electrodes.
 It can conduct electricity due to the vast electron delocalization within the carbon layers (a phenomenon called aromaticity).
 These valence electrons are free to move, so are able to conduct electricity.
 However, the electricity is primarily conducted within the plane of the layers.
 The conductive properties of powdered graphite allow its use as pressure sensor in carbon microphones.

 Graphite and graphite powder are valued in industrial applications for their self-lubricating and dry lubricating properties.
-There is a common belief that graphite's lubricating properties are solely due to the loose interlamellar coupling between sheets in the structure.
-However, it has been shown that in a vacuum environment (such as in technologies for use in space), graphite degrades as a lubricant, due to the hypoxic conditions.
-This observation led to the hypothesis that the lubrication is due to the presence of fluids between the layers, such as air and water, which are naturally adsorbed from the environment.
-This hypothesis has been refuted by studies showing that air and water are not absorbed.
-Recent studies suggest that an effect called superlubricity can also account for graphite's lubricating properties.
-The use of graphite is limited by its tendency to facilitate pitting corrosion in some stainless steel, and to promote galvanic corrosion between dissimilar metals (due to its electrical conductivity).
+However, the use of graphite is limited by its tendency to facilitate pitting corrosion in some stainless steel, and to promote galvanic corrosion between dissimilar metals (due to its electrical conductivity).
 It is also corrosive to aluminium in the presence of moisture.
 For this reason, the US Air Force banned its use as a lubricant in aluminium aircraft, and discouraged its use in aluminium-containing automatic weapons.
 Even graphite pencil marks on aluminium parts may facilitate corrosion.
 Another high-temperature lubricant, hexagonal boron nitride, has the same molecular structure as graphite.
 It is sometimes called white graphite, due to its similar properties.

-When a large number of crystallographic defects bind these planes together, graphite loses its lubrication properties and becomes what is known as pyrolytic graphite.
+When a large number of crystallographic defects bind its planes together, graphite loses its lubrication properties and becomes what is known as pyrolytic graphite.
 It is also highly anisotropic, and diamagnetic, thus it will float in mid-air above a strong magnet.
-If it is made in a fluidized bed at 1000–1300 °C then it is isotropic turbostratic, and is used in blood-contacting devices like mechanical heart valves and is called pyrolytic carbon, and is not diamagnetic.
-Pyrolytic graphite and pyrolytic carbon are often confused but are very different materials.
+(If it is made in a fluidized bed at 1000–1300 °C then it is isotropic turbostratic, and is used in blood-contacting devices like mechanical heart valves and is called pyrolytic carbon, and is not diamagnetic.
+Pyrolytic graphite and pyrolytic carbon are often confused but are very different materials.)

+For a long time graphite has been considered to be hydrophobic.
+However, recent studies using highly ordered pyrolytic graphite have shown that freshly clean graphite is hydrophilic (contact angle of 70° approximately), and it becomes hydrophobic (contact angle of 95° approximately) due to airborne pollutants (hydrocarbons) present in the atmosphere.
+Those contaminants also alter the electric equipotential surface of graphite by creating domains with potential differences of up to 200 mV as measured with kelvin probe force microscopy.
+Such contaminants can be desorbed by increasing the temperature of graphite to approximately 50 °C or higher.

 Natural and crystalline graphites are not often used in pure form as structural materials, due to their shear-planes, brittleness, and inconsistent mechanical properties.